-The occupancy is calculated at a listing level in a given time frame, and we're not talking about your portfolio's occupancy levels on a certain date.
+The occupancy is calculated at a listing level in a given time frame.
+We're not talking about your portfolio's occupancy levels on a certain date.

-These adjustments are applied on top of our price calculations (which include seasonality, day of week, event/holiday, and last-min/far-out factors) and your adjustments (last-min discounts, orphan day discounts, date specific adjustments, etc).
+These adjustments are applied on top of our price calculations (which include seasonality, day of the week, event/holiday, and last-minute/far-out factors) and your adjustments (last-minute discounts, orphan day discounts, date-specific adjustments, etc.).

-Even after these adjustments are applied, the prices will not go below the minimum price or above the maximum price you set.
+Even after these adjustments are applied, the prices will not go below the minimum or above the maximum price you've set.

-If you put in an fixed price override at listing level (or a "% of base-price" override at group/account level), then those prices are final and none of our calculations are used.
+If you put in a fixed price override at the listing level (or a "% of base-price" override at the group/account level), then those prices are final, and none of our calculations are used.

-All the numbers in the table are adjustable - you can provide the day ranges, or the % adjustments based on what your occupancy targets look like.
+All the numbers in the table are adjustable - you can provide the day ranges or the % adjustments based on your occupancy targets

 Blocked dates are currently considered booked to calculate occupancy rates except for the following PMS/Channel Managers (where the calculations are only applied to actual booked nights): 365Villas, Avantio, Beds24, BookingSync, Brightside, Direct, Elina PMS, Eviivo, FantasticStay, Guesty, Hospitable, Hostfully, Hostify, Hostaway, iGMS, Kigo, Lodgix, Lodgify, KrossBooking, LMPM, MyVR, Octorate, OwnerRez, Rentals United, Rentlio, ResHarmonics, Smoobu, Stays, Streamline, SuperControl, Track, Uplisting, VRBO, VReasy